ryanmeredith7/blackhole-dust-simulations/README.md

     [a, b] = solve(ai, bi, 0, dx, dt, n);

-At the moment, the MATLAB function end in an "r" whereas the C functions do not, but this may be subject to change.
+At the moment, the MATLAB functions end in an "r" whereas the C functions do not, but this may be subject to change.